The Scottish canals are enjoyed safely by walkers, joggers, boaters, canoeists and cyclists all year round.

 With colder weather creeping in however, there’s more reason to take care near the canals, particularly on icy and frosty days.
 Towpaths, bridges and lock-sides can be particularly slippery during the winter months and snow can conceal trip hazards such as boat mooring rings close to the water’s edge.
+Don’t attempt to drive your boat through ice, as this is a hazard to your own boat and others.

 Pets should also never be followed out onto the ice.
 Animals are far more likely to make it back onto dry land safely and owners only jeopardise both themselves and their pets by stepping onto the ice.